Architectural Foundation of Santa Barbara

 Observe Your Environment Through Sketching

 The award-winning Kids Draw Architecture (KDA) program was developed in 1990 to enrich our community’s awareness of the built environment.
 KDA Sketch Sessions teach about the art, complexity, & importance of architecture.
-Young people are encouraged to sketch architectural landmarks during this fun and free activity held twice each spring guided by local architects and artists
+Young people are encouraged to sketch architectural landmarks during this fun and free activity held twice each spring guided by local architects and artists.

 Why Sketch?